Should religious Jews be careful to have neat and clean homes?

 The Bostoner Rebbe, in Boston, he has a big house.
 And anybody who wants can find lodging there – and food too.
 You walk into the house during the day, two o’clock in the afternoon, there’s a man eating breakfast.
 He slept late, so he’s eating breakfast.
 Nobody bothers him.
 The people in the house know that’s the Rebbi’s system.
 You walk in and they have a place to sleep for you always; there’s always something to eat.

-I once walked into the house of Rav Aron Kotler, zichrono l’vracha.
+I once walked into the house of Rav Aaron Kotler, zichrono l’vracha.
 Now, I’m not an expert on a neat house, so I’m not judging its neatness.
 But it was a poor house, a very poor house.
-And because of that Rav Aron rose in my eyes all the way up.
+And because of that, Rav Aaron rose in my eyes all the way up.
 I saw that he didn’t take the money from the Yeshiva and spend it on expensive things.
 He lived poorly.
 He lived very poorly.
 He gave the money to the boys in the Yeshiva who were hungry.
 There were poor boys who needed it.

 So if you want to have a spic and span home, that means that you’ll invest in this world instead of the next world.
 Instead of charity, you’re buying things for yourself, for the house, expensive things.
-Don’t bother telling me this fairy tale of ‘poor but clean.’
+Don’t bother telling me fairy tales.
 It means expensive!
 It means investing a lot of money, besides for investing a lot of time.

 Now, certainly it’s good to have a clean home.
 Certainly.
 But anybody whose criterion of the quality of people in the home, is if the home is clean or not, that person is a fool; he’s an idiot.
 Why do I say that?
 Because he’s a goy.
 He has the head of a goy.
 You know that there are some goyim who every day they go to the cleaners.
 Cleaners tell me that.
 Their best customers are the low goyim!
 Why are the low goyim the best customers?
-They’re the cleanest people; every day they’re cleaning their clothing!
-Because they have no ideals in life.
+They’re the cleanest people – every day they’re cleaning their clothing – because they have no ideals in life.
 So all they know is that they want to be clean and smell good.
 Besides, goyim, I’m sorry to say, have more occasion to unbutton themselves, to expose themselves, than others people have.
-Decent people are covered up all the time.
-But they’re in contact all the time, males and females, and so they want to smell the best that they can.
+Decent people are covered up all the time but low people, they’re in contact all the time, males and females, and so they want to smell the best that they can.
 So they bathe twice a day.

 So in answer to your question: Should the homes of religious Jews be neat and clean?
 Absolutely.
 But we have another question: Should the homes of religious Jews be full of little children?
 And should religious Jews and their homes be hospitable to the poor and needy?
 There’s a home not far from here, and to that home a man once came; an old man who never married.
 He has no home, no family.
 So they let him in.
 He slept there one night and he said, “Can I sleep here a little longer?”
 So they let him stay a little longer.
 He’s been sleeping there for ten years already.
 Ten years!
 He’s been sleeping and eating for ten years in this home!
 Not far from here.
 I’ll tell you privately where it is.
 And he’s an old man, a demanding man.
 For breakfast, if you make for him his eggs not exactly the way he wants it, he tells the balabusteh.
 And she and her husband take it, and they take it more.
 It’s ten years of taking it!
 Now, if you have an old bachelor at home and he sleeps in your living room or wherever, and he eats whenever he wants in your kitchen, it can’t be so fancy.